pitr-ch/isy-playground/README_FULL.md

 - Integrated server-side push actualizations.

 ## How to run example application

 Clone repository

-    git clone git://github.com/isy-pitr/isy-playground.git
+    git clone git://github.com/ruby-hammer/hammer.git

-Install jeweler and install isy gem
+Install jeweler and install ruby-hammer gem

     gem install jeweler
     rake install

 Move to examples directory

     cd examples

 install bundler and run Bundler

     gem install bundler
     bundle install

-use Ruby 1.9.(1|2) and run isy
+use Ruby 1.9.(1|2) and run ruby-hammer

-    isy
+    hammer

-use Chrome browser.
-It wont work in others.
-(It should work in Safari, but I did not test it.)
+use Chrome browser, it wont yet work in others.
+(It should work in Safari, but I didn't test it.)

 There are some examples on [http://localhost:3000](http://localhost:3000) and real-time log on [http://localhost:3000/#devel](http://localhost:3000/#devel)